Page

 K-12 SCHOOLS

-Thank you to Fulton County Schools, where Spanish language students studied how art evolved and moved along historical shipping routes while they learned to move like flamenco dancers in January, 2026.
+Thank you to Fulton County Schools, where Spanish language students studied how art evolved and moved along historical shipping routes while they learned to move like flamenco dancers in January and February, 2026.

 CITY OF DULUTH